briankoser/sfc-listeners-guide/episodes/0210-the-man-isode.md

   </div>
 </div>

-Ben says movie Aragorn is a wimp because he doesn't want to be king. <q class="archivist inline">I guess they tried to give him a hero's journey and this was his 'refusal of the call'.</q>
+Ben says movie Aragorn is a wimp because he doesn't want to be king. {% arc %}I guess they tried to give him a hero's journey and this was his 'refusal of the call'.{% endarc %}

 <div class="quote">
   {% timeLink podcast_file_url, '24:15' %}